wtforms/flask-wtf/docs/index.rst

     cd flask-wtf

-    python setup.py install
+    python setup.py develop

 If you are using **virtualenv**, it is assumed that you are installing flask-mail in the same virtualenv as your Flask application(s).

-Configuring flask-wtf
+Configuring Flask-WTF
 ----------------------

-The following settings are used with flask-wtf:
+The following settings are used with **Flask-WTF**:

     * ``CSRF_ENABLED`` default ``True``
     * ``CSRF_SESSION_KEY`` default ``_csrf_token``